hanzoai/runtime/libs/sdk-typescript/README.md

 ## Contributing

-Daytona is Open Source under the [Apache License 2.0](/libs/sdk-typescript//LICENSE), and is the [copyright of its contributors](/NOTICE).
+Hanzo Runtime is Open Source under the [Apache License 2.0](/libs/sdk-typescript//LICENSE), and is the [copyright of its contributors](/NOTICE).
 If you would like to contribute to the software, read the Developer Certificate of Origin Version 1.1 (https://developercertificate.org/).
 Afterwards, navigate to the [contributing guide](/CONTRIBUTING.md) to get started.